sanketss84/sanketss84.github.io/articles/20230129-tape-is-important-for-socketing-a-microcontroller.md

 Last Updated: 2023-01-29

 ## Summary
 When soldering your microcontroller make sure there is a tape (on all holes) sandwiched between socket and microcontroller.
-Read below to find out why.
+So that when you try to remove the microcontroller you are not surprised that the solder has passed through into the socket and your microcontroller is stuck.

 ![](/assets/img/tape-socket-mc/socket-legs.jpg)